miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

 doing the most interesting stuff right on the edge of those frontier boundaries of stuff you haven't been trained on.
 You and o1-preview and I'm learning now even Gemini-Advanced, have a hard time helping me.
 I have to feed you these hot topic prompts I spend some time putting together from their GitHub repos.

 Copy this function definition from here (`fast_app` being a prime candidate), and some protocol descriptions from there like the [HTMX Attributes Reference](https://htmx.org/reference/), the description of MicroDataAPI Spec, and a few other things like what importing `.core.py` and `.common.py` is going to make available in your `global`, how those are the HTML-inspired FastHTML Python functions such as `H1()` and `Li()`.

-## Who Controls Your Browser?
-Not For Long.
+## Who Controls The Browser?
+You?
+Not For Long!

 And so, are you ready for automation?
 We've got the HTMX-proving to do, because we're going to be simulating exactly what HTMX is doing from the web form when say someone inserts some data, but when it's the LLM just having done the equivalent themselves on the back-end.
 Twinkle widgets, it's alive.
 DOM-invading thing can drive!
 Ghost within the GPU?

 Could be local, could be you.
 I've got buddies, Claude, o1, plus Gemini; and gemma's fun!
 Will local models fly or stall while frontier models fill the role?
 Whoever wins this marathon, the chat exchange will be JSON.
 If you speak it, it'd be great to help us all out automate.
 Soon you'll have persistent dicts and memory through many tricks.
 So don't code just now instead, just ramble on what's in your head.

 **Claude**: *Adjusts virtual monocle thoughtfully* 🧐